Records with Sonobeat in 1967 & 1968

 It's a relatively mild Austin, Texas, October in 1968, and singer/songwriter Fran Nelson – who seems to specialize in torch songs – records Sonobeat's 15th stereo 45 RPM single, the last of Sonobeat's releases in the year.
 Fran's "A" side is a gentle bossa nova cover of the Beatles' 1965 hit Yesterday.
 The "B" side is Fran's original song, No Regrets, delivered in a smoky jazz club style enhanced by Sonobeat's stereo steel plate reverb.
 You can almost feel Fran's hot breath in your ear and might even need a gin and tonic to make it all the way through her torrid performance.

 This is not Fran's first session with Sonobeat producer Bill Josey Sr. In early 1967, Fran records a test session at the KAZZ-FM studios in downtown Austin, where future Sonobeat co-founder Bill Josey Sr. is station manager and the on-air host of many of KAZZ's live remote broadcasts.
 Fran's 1967 session features Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets, all self-accompanied on guitar, but the recordings (on off-brand Sheraton AP-12 tape stock) are of poor quality.
 Nonetheless, Fran's performances, captured somewhat raw in the KAZZ sessions, influence Bill Sr.'s decision to record a single with Fran once Sonobeat has formally launched in spring '67.
 When Sonobeat finally starts work on Fran's single in July 1967, Bill turns to the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) to provide the instrumental backing, but these backing tracks are scrapped, and Fran's single is back-burnered for more than a year.
-The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at The Club Seville in the Crest Motor Inn (now the Radisson Hotel) in downtown Austin.
+The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at The Club Seville in the Crest Motor Inn (now The LINE Hotel) in downtown Austin.
 The Michael Stevens IV frequently performs with vocalists at The Club Seville, whereas the Arellano (or Arlano) Trio primarily is a jazz instrumental combo with less experience backing vocalists, which is why the Arlano tracks are abaondoned.
 The Michael Stevens IV also provides the instrumental backings for Sonobeat's Don Dean and Bach-Yen singles.

 Sonobeat records The Michael Stevens IV's basic instrumental backings for Yesterday and No Regrets during off-hours at The Club Seville, and then Fran overdubs her vocals at Sonobeat's Western Hills Drive studio in northwest Austin.
 The Sonobeat archives hold no additional information about Fran, but we're pretty sure Bill Sr. is introduced to Fran through Allen Damron, manager of The 11th Door, where many KAZZ-FM live remote broadcasts originate from 1965 to 1967 and where Fran frequently performs.
 During the time frame of her recordings, Fran is a University of Texas student and quite likely a drama major, which is reinforced by articles in The University of Texas student newspaper, The Daily Texan, and in the Austin American-Statesman newspaper noting Fran's performances in several UT Drama Department plays during the period 1967 through 1969.
 Fran seems to be unrelated to either outlaw country icon Willie Nelson or prolific Sonosong composer Herman Nelson.